 I can say, without reservation, that Chris is a fantastic admissions consultant.
 I would recommend him without reservation.
 With his help, I was overjoyed to get admitted to a top 5 school.
 But even if my application process had been unsuccessful, I would still recommend him.

 Firstly – Chris genuinely interested in *you*.
 I interviewed 7 other admissions consultants before selecting Chris.
 Unlike others that simply delivered a ‘templatized’ pitch, Chris had done his homework into my background, and seemed genuinely interested in learning more about who I was on our call.
-This is critical because the more interested a consultant is in digging deep into your specific story, the better his ability and desire help you craft a unique message.
+This is critical because the more interested a consultant is in digging deep into your specific story, the better his ability and desire to help you craft a unique message.

 Secondly – Chris is approachable and balanced.
 Through the process, Chris helped draw out not only my strengths, but also my weaknesses.
 Because he’s just such a “good guy” it’s really easy to open up to him.
 This is absolutely crucial in developing an authentic, self-aware application.